 • Use List<T> for outputs unless lazy evaluation is needed

-• Prefer List<T> over arrays unless size is fixed
+• Prefer List<T> over arrays unless size is fixed, data is multidimensional, or required

 Tuples & return types